transitIOM/.github/profile/README.md

 <a href="https://transitIOM.com/" >
   <img height="30" alt="Website" src="https://github.com/user-attachments/assets/e1b6ac69-1bba-4560-90fb-b30fc8edfbdd" />
 </a>

-> [!IMPORTANT]
-> We're moving to Codeberg.
-Check it out at https://codeberg.org/transitIOM.

 ### Our goal is to make sure you never have to look at a pdf timetable again.
 At the moment, the only way to look for buses on the Isle of Man is using the static PDFs.